Parties Of One

 There's no better bar, restaurant or communal table experience (for guests looking for an escape and/or community) than to meet other small groups or individuals with whom they connect while there.

 Adopt more of a longview approach to your business and think about why you are in the line of work you are in the first place.
-Chances are - if you're not a banquet hall - you'll soon realize that t's not such a bad deal if your restaurant is building community because it's one of the things that different people have in common.
+Chances are - if you're not a banquet hall - you'll soon realize that's not such a bad deal if your restaurant is building community because community is the one thing all of those people have in common.